robert7/kindle-flashcards/README.md

 # kindle-flashcards
-Set of utilities for  creating flashcards for reading on ebook reader (e.g. Kindle).
+Set of utilities for  creating flashcards for reading on ebook reader (e.g. Kindle) or listening (narrated mp3 file).

-There are tons of apps for processing flashcards on mobile devices... which have a lot of advantages of course, but if you for any case, don't want to read the flashcards on mobile/tablet, then ebook reader may be good option.
+There are tons of apps for processing flashcards on mobile devices... which have a lot of advantages of course, but if you for any case, don't want to read the flashcards on mobile/tablet, then ebook reader or audio player may be good option.

+Of course only the "happy path" which suit my special use cases is implemented... but the existing core can be easily extended.

 Basic idea:
 * Take basic CSV file (columns: key, value, note) and generate an ebook where "key, note" are one page